Selected departures up to October 2019 & April to October 2020

 Savour the flavours of Rome - from £82 per person

-Enjoy more than 10 tastings at some of Rome's favourite foodie locations.
-On this 4-hour walking tour of the vibrant Trastevere region, sample the finest cheeses, the freshest pasta, wines in a cellar older than the Colosseum, and much more.
+Enjoy more than 10 tastings on our four-hour walking tour of the vibrant Trastevere area.
+You’ll sample the finest cheeses, freshest pasta, wines in a cellar older than the Colosseum, and much more.
+2019 and 2020 departures.